OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-10.md

 ## Luke 10:40

-But Martha was distracted by all the preparations that had to be made.
+But Martha was preoccupied with all the preparations that needed to be made.
 She came to him and asked, “Lord, don’t you care that my sister has left me to do the work by myself?
 Tell her to help me!”

 ## Luke 10:41

-“Martha, Martha,” the Lord answered, “you are worried and upset about many things,
+“Martha, Martha,” the Lord answered, “you are anxious and troubled about many things,

 ## Luke 10:42